-Mapping the Demand: Sex Buyers in Minnesota - COMING SUMMER 2017
+Mapping the Demand: Sex Buyers in Minnesota -- COMING AUGUST 2017

 Mapping the Demand: Sex Buyers in Minnesota surfaces new community-based knowledge about who purchases sex, where they live and purchase sex, how they enter the market, and what they seek in the marketplace.
 This report fills a critical gap in our knowledge about the statewide marketplace for commercial sex and the role of sex buyers in that market.

 In preparation for the 2018 Super Bowl in Minneapolis, the Women’s Foundation of Minnesota asked Dr. Lauren Martin to conduct a thorough review of the academic literature on sex trafficking and sporting events, as well as media coverage of past Super Bowls and how they dealt with sex trafficking.
 That research brief is available here: Sex Trafficking and the Super Bowl Research Brief.

 Media Analysis of Print News Coverage on Prostitution and Sex Trafficking

 As part of the study “Mapping the Demand: Sex Buyers in Minnesota,” we analyzed print news media coverage of sex trafficking and prostitution in Minnesota from 2005-2014.
 We saw a substantial increase in coverage and a shift in how the issue is covered over time.
 The research brief can be found here: Media Analysis of Print News Coverage Research Brief.